GabeScott/standard-works-vault/General Conference/1974 April - Response to a Call.md

 # Response to a Call

-*By Neal A. Maxwell - Assistant to the Council of the Twelve*
+By Elder Neal A. Maxwell - *Assistant to the Council of the Twelve*

 *Given in the April session of the 1974 General Conference*